huangyuxii/APF-covert-communication/APF-covert-communication/README.md

 isopleth: plot APF figure under different covertness requirements

 xxplot.m: the figureplot for paper in the first revision.
-The second revision figures are not include.